nniikon/Hash-Table/README.md

 ![](./media/hash_size.png)

-I'm going to set the number of buckets to 100000 (around 40MiB) to avoid list lookup latency at all.
+I'm going to set the number of buckets to 100000 (about 40MiB of RAM) to avoid list lookup latency at all.

 The new time is 1.9 * 10^10 ticks.

 ## Optimizing hash function

-Now, hash function is taking up 26% of the execution time.
+Now, the hash function takes up 26% of the execution time.
 So let's optimize it.

 There's the original CRC32 hash: